joe-bookwood/empty-objects-poc/README.md

 	   http://localhost:8080/company

-Keep the focus on the empty json object `"car" : {}`, it will be stored in the database as empty object and the answer looks like:
+Keep the focus on the empty json object `"car" : {}`, it will be stored in the database as empty object and the old answer looks like:

 	{
 	  "id" : 1,